top of page

 Every time we wobble, (without falling), we recalibrate the brain.
 The proprioceptive sensors in our joints and muscles send feedback to the brain to help us remain upright and organize the body in a stable, balanced way in space.

-The approach that both Dr Mosley and Hayley recommend is to mix up your daily routine and your yoga practice by including different ways that you can SAFELY do the simple things standing on one leg.
+The approach that both Dr Mosley and YSS recommend is to mix up your daily routine and your yoga practice by including different ways that you can SAFELY do the simple things standing on one leg.
 Dr Mosley says, ‘every time you practice standing on one leg it recalibrate's your brain’!

 Take the Wobble Test to Improve Your Balance & Your Brain